simp/pupmod-simp-simpkv/README.md

 Using `libkv` is simple:

 * Use `libkv` functions to store and retrieve key/value pairs in your Puppet code.
 * Configure the backend(s) to use in Hieradata.
 * Reconfigure the backend(s) in Hieradata, as your needs change.
 No changes to your Puppet code will be required.

-The backend configuration of `libkv` can be as simple as you want (one backend) or complex (multiple backends with defaults for specific classes, defined type instances or defined types).
-Examples of both scenarios will be shown in this section.
+The backend configuration of `libkv` can be as simple as you want (one backend) or complex (multiple backends servicing different applications).
+Examples of both scenarios will be shown in this section, along with a configuration reference.

 ### Single Backend Example

-This example will store and retrieve host information using libkv function signatures and configuration that support a single backend.
+This example will store and retrieve host information using libkv function signatures that assume the default backend and hieradata that only configures the default backend.

 To store a node's hostname and IP address: